 What are the characteristics of a good manager?
 Learn how to improve your management skills and become a good manager by developing seven management traits.

-Good management is critical to the success of any organisation.
+Good management is critical to the success of any organization.
 Poor management has a negative effect on staff morale, productivity, employee turnover and critically a poorer workforce.
 These effects can be viewed as a cascading process, beginning with one consequence (staff morale), and ending with another (increased employee turnover).
 Many books, articles, research and courses have argued for the optimal programme for management, but most managers develop their style over time.
 We've even written a blog on the characteristics of poor management.
 Regardless of your style you have to establish relationships with your employees.
 But what traits are needed for this, and consequently, what makes a good manager?

 Below are 7 key characteristics for good management; the more you have, the better you are!